Business Man Looking at Chart

 • Single note offerings: Percent charges no management fees but it does charge a percentage of the yield (typically 10%).
 For example, if a deal paid 15% interest and the fee was 10% of the yield, your effective return would be 13.5%.

-These fees are in line with or slightly below industry standards, though Percent is more transparent than other platforms regarding how they charge fees.
+These fees are slightly below industry standards, and Percent is also more transparent than other platforms regarding how they charge fees.

 Is Percent legit and safe?